What is Food Security?

 The much needed supplemental food provided by our program is minimally processed, fresh, nutritionally dense, and important to the health and welfare of food-insecure children.

 Weekend backpack programs are at the forefront of assisting food-insecure kids to be well-fed through the weekend.
 In these backpacks distributed on Friday afternoons, kids take home snacks and entrees they can prepare themselves.
-After state funding was cut for the program in Park City, the Christain Center of Park City (CCPC) took it on.
-EATS collaborated with CCPC to add fruits to the backpack and improve the quality of food served in the backpacks.
+After state funding was cut for the program in Park City, the Christian Center of Park City (CCPC) took it on.
+EATS collaborates with CCPC to add kid-approved fruits and minimally processed snacks to the backpacks.